 Bwindi has various gorilla families in different locations, be careful not to select the accommodation not close to the briefing point of the Bwindi Gorilla Trekking Safari.

 The gorilla permit

-Acquiring a gorilla permit can be strenuous especially in peak season.
-We would recommend buying them months in advance to avoid the long cues.
-The permit per person in most cases is included in the package price, so you’ll not need to hustle acquiring the document.
+Acquiring a gorilla permit can be strenuous, especially in peak season.
+We would recommend buying them months in advance to avoid the long queues.
+The permit per person in most cases is included in the package price, so you’ll not need to hustle to acquire the document.